nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructured nature of Ag nanoclusters, emphasizing their nanoscale architecture.

-### Expanded Definition and Usage\nAg nanoclusters are integral to advanced technologies due to their size-tunable properties which are critically important in applications that require high surface activity, selectivity, or sensitivity.
+### Expanded Definition and Usage:
+Ag nanoclusters are integral to advanced technologies due to their size-tunable properties which are critically important in applications that require high surface activity, selectivity, or sensitivity.
 In catalysis, these nanoclusters exhibit enhanced catalytic activity and selectivity, making them useful in chemical vapor deposition, reduction of gases, or organic synthesis.
 In sensing technologies, Ag nanoclusters provide high sensitivity and specificity, which is vital for detecting trace amounts of chemicals or pollutants.
 Additionally, their unique optical properties make them suitable for use in advanced imaging techniques and photonic devices.